xieguigang/sciBASIC/guides/EasyDocument.md

 ##Csv

+By using this serialization feature, you should imports this namespace at first:

+>Imports **Microsoft.VisualBasic.DocumentFormat.Csv**

+Assuming that you have a type specific collection, and you want to save this collection into Csv data file and for the data exchange with R language or d3js data visualization, so that you just needs simple by using SaveTo extension function applied on your data collection, then you are save successfully your data collection into a csv data file.

+>     Dim array As TestBin() = {a, a, a, a, a, a, a, a, a, a}   ' We have a collection of object
+     Call array.SaveTo("./test.Csv")    ' then wen can save this collection into Csv file array = Nothing
+     array = "./test.Csv".LoadCsv(Of TestBin)  ' test on load csv data Call array.GetJson.__DEBUG_ECHO

+If you want to load the csv data to a collection, so that you just needs using LoadCsv(Of T) function:

+>     <path>.LoadCsv(Of <type>)

 A bug in the Microsoft Excel Csv Parser was found in this test: The filed Property1 is a json text in this test, but the Excel parser can not parsing this field correctly.

 > ![The fields is not parsing successful in the Microsoft Excel](https://raw.githubusercontent.com/xieguigang/VisualBasic_AppFramework/master/guides/ExcelBugs.png)

 > ![The fields parsing successful in this library](https://raw.githubusercontent.com/xieguigang/VisualBasic_AppFramework/master/guides/ParserSuccess.png)

+NOTE

 > All of the example test code can be download from [here](https://github.com/xieguigang/VisualBasic_AppFramework/tree/master/Example/EasyDocument)